NinaZumel/NinaZumel.github.io/_books/2018-05-03-serendipity-and-the-three-princes.md

 ---
+author: Theodore G. Remer (Editor)
 author_profile: true
+book_category: Fairy Tales/Folkore/Mythology
+date: 2018-05-03
 layout: review
-date: 2018-05-03
-title: "Serendipity and the Three Princes"
-author: Theodore G. Remer (Editor)
-book_category: Fairy Tales, Folkore, Mythology
 olid: OL5939812M
+title: Serendipity and the Three Princes
 ---

 *Peregrinaggio di tre giovani figliuoli del re di Serendippo* (The Peregrinations of the three young sons of the King of Serendippo) is a sixteenth century collection of fantastical tales in a framing story, rather like *1001 Nights* (but not so elaborate).